Tax-loss harvesting using ETFs

-Of course, you should not let the tax tail wag the investment dog; which is to say that you should not make investing decisions based primarily on tax implications.
-However, you should always consider the tax implications of any investment decision you make may help enhance your overall returns.
+It's worth noting that you shouldn't let the tax tail wag the investment dog, which is to say that you should not make investing decisions based primarily on tax implications.
+However, considering the tax implications of any investment decision you make may help enhance your overall returns.

 Assessing tax savings